-While freight rail spends approximately $25 billion per year on infrastructure and equipment, competing modes rely on extensive subsidies, both explicit and in the form of negative externalities to the public.
+While freight rail spends well above $20 billion per year on infrastructure and equipment, competing modes rely on extensive subsidies, both explicit and in the form of negative externalities to the public.
 Freight rail’s infrastructure investments serve freight and support Amtrak, with approximately 70% of Amtrak trains running on tracks owned by freight railroads.
 Additionally, about half of the nation’s commuter rail systems operate at least in part on freight-owned right-of-way.
 While the government funds truck and inland waterway infrastructure, freight rail not only funds itself but is also responsible for supporting most interstate passenger train lines.

 The investments railroads make strategic and targeted to meet market demand.
 For instance, in 2021 alone: